 - Pull the title.
 You can search a property’s parcel register through Ontario’s online land registry (ONLand) for a small fee, or have your lawyer do it.
 It shows the registered owners and anything charged against the property.
 Surprises here are the cheapest surprises you will ever buy.

 - For a condo, read the status certificate before you commit.
-A condo corporation must deliver the status certificate within 10 days after it receives your request and payment, for a maximum of $100 including applicable taxes.
+A condo corporation must deliver the status certificate within 10 days after it receives your request and payment, for a maximum of $100 including applicable taxes, though in practice a management portal usually adds a convenience fee that pushes the real cost to about $150.
 It is the building’s financial and legal health record, the reserve fund, the rules, any lawsuits or special assessments, and your lawyer reviews it.
 I wrote a whole piece on reading a condo before you trust it, because a beautiful unit in a troubled building is still a troubled building.

 - If it is a new build, check the warranty and the builder’s licence.
 New homes in Ontario carry Tarion’s tiered warranty (one, two, and seven years for different defects), and since February 2021 every builder must be licensed by the Home Construction Regulatory Authority.
 Look the builder up in the Ontario Builder Directory before you sign.